-Rubberized asphalt is an alternative to traditional road paving material, made by blending crumb rubber (finely ground scrap tires) into an asphalt mixer.
+Rubberized asphalt is an alternative to traditional road paving material, made by blending crumb rubber (finely ground recycled tires) into an asphalt mixer.
 This mix is then placed and compacted into a road surface.
 Rubberized asphalt has proven to be cost-effective and resilient, with reduced maintenance requirements and better skid resistance compared to conventional asphalt.
 It also has been recognized for its reduction of traffic noise.

-Liberty Tire Recycling’s crumb rubber is used in paving projects across North America, diverting scrap tires from landfills or illegal disposal.
+Liberty Tire Recycling’s crumb rubber is used in paving projects across North America, diverting tires from landfills or illegal disposal.